delomast/microTyper/README.md

 microTyper has two steps, the first calculates log-likelihoods of each genotype and the second calls genotypes based on posterior probability and an optional depth filter.

+The required inputs are a file giving information about known variable positions and one or more bam files.
+Each bam file should represent one diploid individual.
+Only the known variable positions will be considered, all other positions are ignored.

 ### The first step (calculating log-likelihoods):